ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 API key is a single secret sent to the server as credentials.
 It's a very poor way to authenticate someone.
 BUT, it's still something common to use in order to facilitate the inegration of other services.
+This mechanism is popular when using webhooks (such as for Github, TravisCI, Slack,...).
-It's very simple to use.
-But you have to follow some good practices.
+It's very simple to use, but you have to follow some good practices.

 ----